 Only Youth Mobility Scheme is subject to quotas or maximum total allocation of places available for use by nationals of participating countries.
 These are listed annually in the Immigration Rules, Appendix Youth Mobility Scheme: eligible nationals.

-The main thrust of the documentary and formal requirement is a valid certificate of sponsorship where applicable, evidence of meeting the language requirement where applicable, maintenance requirement where applicable, evidence of TB screening where applicable and criminal record, again if applicable.
+For the Skilled Worker visa the applicant requires a valid certificate of sponsorship, evidence of meeting the language requirement, maintenance requirement, TB screening where applicable and criminal record, again if applicable.

-Skilled Worker visa fees depend on whether the application is made in the UK or from outside the UK, on the duration of the proposed sponsorship, and also on whether the occupation is listed in the Immigration Salary List (formerly known as the Shortage Occupation List).
+Skilled Worker visa fees depend on the duration of the proposed sponsorship, and also on whether the occupation is listed in the Immigration Salary List (formerly known as the Shortage Occupation List).

 In addition to the visa fee, Immigration Health Surcharge is payable at the time of applying at the rate of £1035 per each year of sponsorship.
 Short term visas of less than 6 months are exempt from the Immigration Health Surcharge.